-Student satisfaction research methods vary dramatically in what they can reveal, how quickly they deliver results, and what they cost — and the traditional hierarchy that placed surveys at the center of institutional research is being disrupted by AI-moderated approaches that eliminate the historic tradeoff between depth and scale.
+Student satisfaction research methods vary dramatically in what they can reveal, how quickly they deliver results, and what they cost.
+The traditional hierarchy that placed surveys at the center of institutional research is being disrupted by AI-moderated approaches that eliminate the historic tradeoff between depth and scale, and the disruption matters for any institution trying to translate satisfaction data into operational improvements.
 The right method depends on whether an institution needs to measure satisfaction or understand it.

 Student satisfaction surveys remain the most widely used research method in higher education.
 Their appeal is straightforward: standardized instruments like NSSE, SSI, and institution-specific questionnaires can reach thousands of students at modest per-respondent costs, producing statistically representative datasets with clear benchmarking potential.